BrianHicks/bytes.zone/drafts/reusable-phantom-id-types.md

 ---
 {
   "type": "post",
-  "title": "Reusable Phantom ID Types",
+  "title": "Phantom ID Types",
-  "summary": "A nice middle ground between custom IDs everywhere and using Ints or whatever.", "published": "2020-08-31T00:00:00-05:00",
+  "summary": "Another point in the design space of avoiding primitive obsession in IDs.", "published": "2020-08-31T00:00:00-05:00",
 }
 ---

-TODO: link to older post
+I previously wrote about tradeoffs of custom ID types in Elm, and promised to explore a few more points in the space.

-## Another Approach: Phantom Types!
+This is one!

 Recently I built a little game for my son to learn his letters and decided to see if I could find a nicer way to solve id-as-string problem.
-My goal was to find something in between the wild wild west of using primitives directly and the repetition of defining ID types for every resource.
+My goal was to find something in between the wild wild west of using `String`s directly and the repetition of defining ID types for every resource.

 Anyway, I found something new to me.
 Maybe it'll be useful to you, too!
-The key insight: you can make a reusable ID type by using phantom types (that is, types with a variable that appears in the definition but not any of the constructors.)
+The key insight: **you can make a reusable ID type by using phantom types** (that is, types with a variable that appears in the definition but not any of the constructors.)

-Let's see how it works:
+Let's define a module for our IDs:

 ```elm
 module Id exposing (Id(..), decoder, sorter)